 In 1973 Phil Warrender and Gary Valle made their first contributions to climbing in the Gorge with a new route on the west face of the Silver Turret, and another on the north face of the Cobra.
 Then in 1979 they returned and established the fabulous 5.9 route "Prow of Cobra", which follows a classic line up the entire length of this formation, from toe to summit.

 In 1994 Kristian Solem and Guy Keesee introduced the 5.11 grade to the area with the first ascent of "From Afar" on the south face of the Cobra.
-Over the next few years Kris and Guy made two more trips into the Gorge as they struggled to climb a proud and obvious line directly up the east face of the Silver Turret.
-On the second of these visits, with two 5.11+ pitches behind them, Guy suffered a knee injury and work was halted on the route until 1996.
+Over the next few years Kris and Guy made two more trips into the Gorge as they struggled to climb an obvious line directly up the east face of the Silver Turret.
+On the second of these visits, with two 5.11+ pitches behind them, Guy suffered a serious knee injury.
+Work was halted on the route until 1996.
 It was then that Kris, Guy and Chelsea Griffie returned determined to finish the climb.
 When Kris led a clean ascent with Chelsea as second, the Gorge of Despair had it's first 5.12, the 9 pitch "Despairadoes".

 During the 1980's Les Wilson, Chris Wilson, and Gus Benner descended the Gorge all the way down to Tehipite Valley, a remarkable canyoneering feat.

 Midsummer weather patterns often include thunderstorms.
 Double ropes or two full ropes are a good idea in case you need to beat a speedy retreat due to weather.

 The rappel route off the North Face of The Cobra requires 60m ropes or a long extention of 15 Ft. on the anchor to reach the hanging belay from where you make the second rap to the ground.